 Nature’s light shines bright at Heceta Head Lighthouse

-Daniel (who works for the B&B) offers a friendly welcome when I check in and also provides me with an ornate cheese plate and a glass of wine that I take out to the front porch.
+Daniel (who works for the B&B) offers a friendly welcome when I check in and provides me with an ornate cheese plate and a glass of wine to take out to the front porch.
 I find an Adirondack chair facing the surf and enjoy a happy hour like no other in recent memory.
 A few other guests are situated in their own part of the deck and we all seem pulled into the trance of the crashing waves.

 The sun is getting heavy on the horizon so I make my way up the road to the lighthouse.
 It’s an easy quarter mile to the iconic beauty — said to be the most photographed on the Oregon Coast.
 The light became automatic with new technology in the 1960s and now shines 21 miles over the ocean at night — the brightest light on the Oregon Coast.
 I wonder if this bright light will be shining into my eyes all night long!